 Swiss has recently introduced a fee to pre-reserve a throne seat, ranging from 99 to 199 Swiss Francs ($100 to $200 USD) depending on the flight and route.

 What Is The Best Seat On Swiss B777?

-The seats in the first, smaller cabin (row 4 & 5) are excellent since this cabin feels more intimate.
+The seats in the first, smaller cabin (rows 4 & 5) are excellent since this cabin feels more intimate.

-The single best seats for solo travelers are the solo throne seats on the left and right side of the plane.
-Pre-reserving these seats come at a high price and they also have some downsides; the smaller foot compartment (except the bulkhead throne seats 4A and 7A which have more space for the feet) and fixed armrests.
+The single best seats for solo travelers are the solo throne seats on the left and right sides of the plane.
+Pre-reserving these seats come at a high price, and they also have some downsides; the smaller foot compartment (except for the bulkhead throne seats 4A and 7A, which have more space for the feet) and fixed armrests.

 Travel companions should go for the middle seats, which all have direct aisle access.
 There is also a set of paired window seats in each row, but here the passenger in the window seat will have to crawl over his/her neighbor’s leg to reach the aisle.

 What are the worst Business Class seats on Swiss B777?